nbeversl/urtext_docs/README.md

 Indents the dynamic node by the specified number of spaces

-The remaining functions will only be used one at a time and will override SHOW() and in some cases other functions.

-TREE()			Outputs a tree of the hierarchy of nested nodes, with the specified node as root.

-- Ignores INCLUDE() and EXCLUDE().

-Example:
-TREE(rtr)
-Will output a tree with the node `rtr` as the root.

-TIMELINE()		Outputs the specified nodes as a timeline.

-- Ignores SORT()

-Accepts one of two arguments.
-If more than one is present, only the first is evaluated.

-TIMELINE(meta)		Uses dates from node metadata TIMELINE(inline)	Parses dates from inline timestamps

-SEARCH()		Returns search results of the string passed as an argument.
-Searches are case-insensitive.

-- Ignores INCLUDE() and EXCLUDE().

-Example:
-SEARCH("western civilization")

 EXPORT()		Exports the specified node id to a file and/or other node in the project.

 - Ignores everything except ID() and FILE().